prasadx1111/calcultator/README.md

 # calcultator
-This is my first repository- it's a calculator
+This is my first repository- it's a calculator.
 Author - Prasad Darawade